 Some marketers may have access to an in-house resource capable of creating video but, in our experience, many do not.
-From a financial perspective, employing a full-time in-house video team with all of the latest equipment across the full production spectrum can be very costly but, being able to outsource this service as and when required, can make more sense.
+From a financial perspective, employing a full-time in-house video team with all of the latest equipment across the full production spectrum can be very costly.
+Being able to outsource this service as and when required often makes more sense.
 Even with an existing in-house team of one or two video specialists, meeting the needs of a large-scale shoot, or a last-minute overseas project, can be tough.

-When we give tips about shooting video on the move, such as with a smartphone for live-streaming to Periscope or Facebook Live, we ask people to think carefully about the sound quality, as this is very often overlooked.
+When we give tips about shooting video on the move, such as with a smartphone for live-streaming, we ask people to think carefully about the sound quality, as this is very often overlooked.
 Poor sound quality on the original footage cannot be rectified in post-production like some visual elements can, so it is important to understand this from the get-go.
 Audiences love the raw honesty of real-time footage but, like with much larger shoots, make sure that you have good sound recording equipment so that it does not undermine your brand’s finished video.

 Note: This post was originally published on November 24, 2016 and has been updated.